Cosmian/cosmian_spark_crypto/README.md

 2. Encryption is performed using a public key, which can be safely deployed to all encrypting system, as it cannot decrypt data. **Encrypting systems do not need to be secured**.

-3. The crypto system allows, after encryption, to issue decryption user decryption keys for **overlapping partitions**, facilitating access management to the data.
+3. The crypto system allows user decryption keys for **overlapping set of partitions** , allowing for sophisticated, fine grained access policies.

+4. User decryptions keys can be issued at any time **after** data is encrypted, for any given set of partitions, which **facilitates user key management**.

-4. The crypto system allows rotating policy attributes, providing **forward secrecy for designated partitions**.
+5. The crypto system allows rotating policy attributes, providing **forward secrecy for designated partitions**.

 Consider the following 2 policy axes, `Unit` and `Country` according to which data is partitioned: